geoscripting/preparatory_assignment/README.md

-Advanced Geoscripting  - SS 2020  -  Instructor: Christina Ludwig

 # Preparatory Assignment

-The purpose of this __preparatory assignment__ is to make sure that everyone is well prepared for the block course in August.
-Therefore, this __assignment is mandatory__ and has to be __submitted prior to the course until August 6th 2020.__
+The purpose of this preparatory assignment is to make sure that you (and your computer) are well prepared for the block course in August to avoid having technical issues during the block course.
+Therefore, this __assignment is mandatory__ and has to be __submitted until Friday, August 7th__.

-The assignment can be accessed and submitted via [GitHub Classroom](https://classroom.github.com/a/XeAN5a_k).
+The assignment can be __accessed and submitted via [GitHub Classroom](https://classroom.github.com/a/XeAN5a_k)__.
+This requires a [GitHub user account](https://github.com/).
+Please create one and register for [GitHub Education benefits](https://education.github.com/benefits).

-If you encounter problems which you cannot solve on your own, create a new topic in the [GitHub forum](https://github.com/orgs/geoscripting/teams/advanced-geoscripting-2020/discussions) and describe your problem.

 __Important notes:__

-* Completing this __assignment is a prerequisite for attending the course!__
-* __Submission deadline: 6.8.2020__
 * Please make sure to __name the output files exactly as described.__
+* If you encounter problems which you cannot solve on your own, create a new topic in the [GitHub forum of this course](https://github.com/orgs/geoscripting/teams/advanced-geoscripting-2020/discussions) and describe your problem.

 ## Learning goals